Gen Z and How They’ll Affect the Workplace

 They have grown up immersed in technology and are seen as digital natives (versus digital immigrants).
 Although Millennials grew up with the internet, it’s second nature to Gen Z. They can’t imagine a world without it and most likely won’t remember a time before social media and smart phones.

 Have Higher Expectations

 Those born pre-1995 will remember playing solitaire, coming home to dial up their Internet connection and being interrupted by family members wanting to use the phone.
 Gen Z on the other hand, had technology part of their everyday life.
 As a result, they expect information immediately.
 In our opinion, it seems that this new generation thrives on feeling valued and want their efforts and successes recognised.
 They look for strong leadership and expect coaching, mentoring and a hands-on approach to their development.
 If they feel utilised they’re much more likely to stay with an organisation.

 Want to Make a Difference

-It appears to me that Gen Z are more interested in finding fulfilling roles with values-driven organisations rather than jobs that simply pays the bills.
-A lot of candidates I meet from Gen Z ask questions about corporate social responsibility, which could be attributed to growing up in a society where environmental and political issues are highly publicised.
+It appears that Gen Z are more interested in finding fulfilling roles with values-driven organisations rather than jobs that simply pays the bills.
+A lot of candidates we meet from Gen Z ask questions about corporate social responsibility, which could be attributed to growing up in a society where environmental and political issues are highly publicised.

 Have Stronger Virtual Communication